klasharr/openclub-csv/README.md

 ### Can I use it?
-Not yet, work still to do:
+Nearly, I'm not far off publishing on wordpress.org now.
+The incoming work is:

-- on security
+- on security revie
-- code improvements and cleanup
-- much more testing
-- unit tests
+- more unit tests
 - inline and wiki documentation